NFFA-Trieste complies with European Charter for Access to Research Infrastructures.

 The proposal first undergoes a feasibility and consistency check by our scientific staff and is subsequently peer-reviewed by international experts.

-Once the proposal is accepted, all user team members are asked to accept and under-sign NFFA-Trieste User Access Policy.
+If the proposal is accepted, all user team members are asked to accept and under-sign NFFA-Trieste User Access Policy.
 NFFA-Trieste does not schedule any research activity before signed forms from all participants are received.

 Access terms and time are then agreed with the proponents of accepted proposals.